It is important to make sure that IMRF has your account information recorded correctly to prevent any interruption in your services and benefits.

 IMRF Field Representatives work with employers and members to assist them with IMRF related questions.
 IMRF Field Representatives also conduct employee workshops, Authorized Agent Certification Programs, and other informational presentations.

 The fastest and easiest way to manage your IMRF account is through our secure Member Access available 24 hours a day, seven days a week.
 Transactions are securely and instantly transmitted to IMRF.
-You will find Member Access links in the My Account section of the menu and in these forms pages.

 The contents of this Manual and its Board policies may be changed at any time at the sole discretion of the IMRF Board of Trustees or its designated agents.